Fact Sheet

 - If you use the patch incorrectly, your risk of getting pregnant increases.

 - The patch may be less effective if you weigh more than 198 lbs.
+Speak with your clinician for more information.

 How do you use the patch?